-The Fourier transform (FT) moduli of the EXAFS $\chi(\mathbf{k})\mathbf{k}^2$ theoretical, experimental and residual signals are shown in the lower panels of Fig. 5.
-The FT's have been calculated in the k-range 2.1-13.5 Å-1 with no phase shift correction applied.
-The FT spectra show a prominent first shell peak which is mainly due to the Co-O first shell distance.
-Nevertheless, the Co-H FT peaks are located at 2.4 Å, giving rise to a shoulder on the first peak.
-The quite good agreement between the FT's of the theoretical and experimental signals proves once more the reliability of the theoretical simulations.
+The Fourier transform (FT) moduli of the EXAFS $\chi(k)k^2$ theoretical, experimental, and residual signals are shown in the lower panels of Figure 5.
+The FTs have been calculated in the k-range of $2.1-13.5 \text{ Å}^{-1}$ with no phase shift correction applied.
+The FT spectra show a prominent first shell peak, which is mainly due to the Co-O first shell distance.
+Nevertheless, the Co-H FT peaks are located at 2.4 Å, which creates a shoulder on the first peak.
+The very good agreement between the FTs of the theoretical and experimental signals again proves the reliability of the theoretical simulations.

-4 Discussion
+4. Discussion

-4.1 First Hydration Shell

-We have shown that CPMD simulations provide a first shell Co^{2+} hydration structure in good agreement with EXAFS measurements, even if the theoretical g(r)'s are slightly wider and shifted toward longer distances.
-No box size effects were found on first hydration shell properties, since CPMD-32 and CPMD-64 results are very similar - only angular distributions are slightly better by using the larger box.
-Note that to obtain qualitatively correct information on the first hydration shell, the computationally less expensive Car-Parrinello set-up with 32 water molecules seems to be enough.
-Classical simulations, using an effective two-body metal-water potential are able to provide better results, albeit preliminary accurate ab initio potential energy calculations are necessary.
-CPMD simulations, performed using a BLYP DFT functional, are anyway able to reproduce quite well these structural parameters.
-Moreover, by recalculating the EXAFS signal from CPMD g(r)'s we obtain results that are very similar to the experimental ones.
-Note that we did not perform any refinement of the theoretical $\chi(k)$ signal calculated from the CPMD data, as the background parameters have been taken from previous works.46 The good agreement between simulations and experiments at this fine level of investigations, makes the first-principle approach of CPMD simulations very intriguing to understand the structure of soft matter around transition metal cations.
-However, some differences were found, indicating some possible CPMD approach limitations, that can be overcome in the near future.
-The functional used, the pure BLYP, can be responsible for the longer Co-O distances and weaker bonds with corresponding broader distributions.
-Note that the calculated and experimental $\chi(k)k^2$ signals are almost identical up to 7 \AA^{-1} , while the theoretical curve has a smaller amplitude in the higher k-range.
-This is reflected in a different amplitude of the FT of the $\chi(k)$ signal.
-These discrepancies are consistent with the broadening of the g(r)'s as determined by CPMD simulations outlined before.
-However, differences between experimental and CPMD signals related to Co-O structure are very small and the position of the first peak in FT signal is not very affected.
-We should note that concentration and counterion effects can be also at the origin of these differences.
-On the other hand, the shortening of the Co-H distances can be due both to the use of the BLYP functional and to an insufficient equilibration time.
-In fact, hydrogen atoms on the hexacoordinated water molecules should have a slow orientational relaxation time (more than tens of $picoseconds^{75}$).
-Thus, our
+4.1.
+First Hydration Shell.
+We have shown that CPMD simulations provide a first shell Co2+ hydration structure that is in good agreement with EXAFS measurements, even if the theoretical g(r) distributions are slightly wider and shifted toward longer distances.
+No box size effects were observed on the first hydration shell properties, because the CPMD-32 and CPMD-64 results are very similar-only angular distributions are slightly better using the larger box.
+Note that to obtain correct information on the first hydration shell qualitatively, the computationally less-expensive Car-Parrinello setup with 32 water molecules seems to be sufficient.
+Classical simulations, using an effective two-body metal-water potential, are able to provide better results, albeit preliminary accurate ab initio potential energy calculations are necessary.
+Nevertheless, CPMD simulations that have been performed using a BLYP DFT functional are able to reproduce these structural parameters quite well.
+Moreover, by recalculating the EXAFS signal from the CPMD g(r) distributions, we obtain results that are very similar to the experimental results.
+Note that we did not perform any refinement of the theoretical $\chi(k)$ signal calculated from the CPMD data, because the background parameters have been taken from previous works.46 The good agreement between the simulations and the experiments at this fine level of investigations makes the first-principle approach of CPMD simulations very intriguing, to understand the structure of soft matter around transition-metal cations.
+However, some differences were observed, indicating some